+ What is it like to work with me?

 + What are your rates?

-Fees range from $120-$140.00 per session.
+Fees are $125.00 per session.
 We do not offer a sliding scale but can offer a shortened therapy session for a reduced rate.

 + What is your cancellation policy?